Memetic Search for Green Vehicle Routing Problem with Private Capacitated Refueling Stations

-This section first presents the three novel components of METS: the separate constraint-based tour split (SCTS) strategy, the comprehensive fitness evaluation function, and the efficient local search (ELS).
+This section first presents the three key components of METS: the separate constraint-based tour split (SCTS) strategy, the comprehensive fitness evaluation function, and the local search procedure.
 Then, the overall framework of METS is presented.
-Figure~\ref{fig:flowchart} illustrates the flowchart of METS.
+The flowchart of METS is provided in Appendix~E.